Washington Commanders: Super Bowl XXVI champions (1991)

-The Redskins success in 1992 culminated in a trip to the playoffs as a wild card team, but they lost in the Divisional playoffs to the 49ers, 20–13.
-The most impressive feat during the season occurred on October 12, 1992, when Art Monk became the NFL's all-time leading pass receiver against the Denver Broncos on Monday Night Football by catching his 820th career reception.
-The era ended on March 5, 1993, when Joe Gibbs retired after 12 years of coaching with the Redskins.
-In what proved to be a temporary retirement, Gibbs pursued an interest in NASCAR by founding Joe Gibbs Racing.
+In 1992, the Redskins reached the playoffs as a wild-card team, but lost in the Divisional playoffs to the 49ers, 20–13.
+On October 12, 1992, Art Monk became the NFL's all-time leading pass receiver by catching his 820th career reception against the Denver Broncos on Monday Night Football.
+The era ended on March 5, 1993, when Gibbs retired after 12 years of coaching with the Redskins.
+Gibbs later founded Joe Gibbs Racing.